-FORM 10-K - × ANNUAL REPORT PURSU JANT TO SECTION 1 3 OR 15(d) OF THE SECUR RITIES EXCHANGE ACT O F 1934 For the f fiscal year ende d December 3 31, 2021 Ol ₹ TRANSITION REPORT PURSUANT TO SECT ΓΙΟΝ 13 OR 15 o(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 to Act: Indica Yes □ No Indica Indica Indica Act of 1934 durito such filing rec Indica Rule 405 of Reg Yes ☑ No □ Indica Company, or an "emerging grow Indica Large acce If an e with any new or Indica internal control EQUIFA X INC. - (Exact nam e of registrant as specified in its cha rter) Georgia 58-0401110 (5 State or other jurisdiction of i zation) (I. R.S.
-Employer Identif ication l No.) For the fiscal year ended December 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-06605 EQUIFAX INC. (Exact name of registrant as specified in its charter) Georgia (Address of p rincipal execu tive offices) ) (Zip Code) Registrant's teleph one number, in cluding area c ode: 40 4-885-8000 Securities re egistered pursua ant to Section 12(b) o f the Title of ea ch class Tradir g Symbol 1 Name of each exchang e on wh ich registered Act: Common Stock, \$1.25 par value per share ] EFX New York Sto ck Exch ange Securities register red pursuant to Section 12(g) of the A Act: None. - ▼ Yes egistrant is a well-know wn seasoned iss uer, as define d in Ru le 405 of the Securitie s Exchai nge Act ("Act").
-Indicate by check mark if R egistrant is not require d to file reports pursuant to S ection 1 3 or Section 15(d) of the Act. □ Yes 🗷 No 934 during the preceding 12 i months (or for such sho orter period that of Regulation S-T during th , or an emerging growth con npany.
-See definitions of of "large accele rated filer," "a ≥ Lar ge accelerated filer Accelerated filer □ Non-acce lerated filer with any transitio n period for complying ng under Section 404(b
+'' ushington, B.C.
+2001) FORM 10-K × ANNUAL REPORT PURSUANT TO SECTION 13 OI R 15(d) OF THE SECU URITIES E XCHANGE ACT OF F 1934 For the fisca l year ended Decembe er 31, 2022 OR TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF TH E SECURI TIES EXCHANGE A ACT OF 1934 tion period from sion File Number 001 -06605 0 EQUIFAX INC. (Exact name of registrant as specified in its chart ter) Georgia 58-0401110 (5 tate or other jurisdiction of incorporation or organization on) (I.F R.S.
+Employer Identifi ication No.) 1550 Peachtree Street N.W.
+Atlanta Georgia 30309 (Address of princ eipal executive office es) (Zip Code) Registrant's telephone number, including area a code: 404 -885-8000 Securities regist ered pursuant to Section on 12(b) of the Title of each class Trading Symbol N ame of each exchange e on which registered Act: Common Stock, \$1.25 par value per share EFX New York Sto ck Exchange Securities registered p oursuant to Section 12( (g) of the A ct: None. ▼ Yes Indicate by check mark if Registrant is a well-known s □ No easoned issuer, as defi ined in Rul e 405 of the Securities s Exchange Act ("Act").
+Indicate by check mark if Registrant is not required to file reports pursuant to Section 1.
+3 or Section 15(d) of t the Act. $\square$ Yes 🗷 No Indicate by check mark whether Registrant (1) has filed 34 during the preceding 12 months (or for such shorter ling requirements for the past 90 days. ▼ Yes □ period that the Registr Indicate by check mark whether the Registrant has sub of Regulation S-T during the preceding 12 months (or No $\Box$ uant to Indicate by check mark whether the Registrant is a larg, or an emerging growth company.
+See definitions of "lag growth company" in Rule 12b-2 of the Exchange Act arge accelerated filer," ting x Larg ge accelerated filer Non-accelerated files r 🗌 Smaller reporting company ☐ Emerging grow company vth with any If an emerging growth company, indicate by check manew or revised financial accounting standards provided transition period for com ıplying